tonyhristov/CARBOOK-The-Car-Enthusiast-App/README.md

 CARBOOK
 =========

-This is project for car enthusiast that want to share there cars with others.
+This is a project for the car enthusiast that want to share their cars with others.
 You can share your vehicle, no matter if it is a bike, a supercar or a tractor.
-Why I made this, well we all want takes pictures of our cars, because we know that they are prettier than us and we want to share them with other people.
+Why I made this, well we all want to take pictures of our cars, because we know that they are prettier than us and we want to share them with other people.

 Made with
 =========